benpriebe/ServerRI/README.md

 - SqlServer Express 2012

 ##Acknowledgements##
-A big thanks to OJ, Karl, Gerrod and Michael for all their help in getting this put together.
+A big thanks to Gerrod, Karl, OJ and Michael for all their help in getting this put together.
 Whether it be through code contribution or advice.

 ##Getting Started:##